publiclab/PublicLab.Editor/README.md

 The TitleModule can make requests to find "related" content and suggest it be attached.
 Documentation on this can be found at:

 https://github.com/publiclab/PublicLab.Editor/blob/master/src/modules/PublicLab.TitleModule.Related.js

+****

+### Compatibility

+PublicLab.Editor uses jQuery 1.7+ or 2, and tests run on Node v5+.
+Other versions depended on are noted in the package.json file.